spockframework/spock/docs/interaction_based_testing.rst

     Not quite.
 While an interaction looks similar to a regular method invocation, it is simply a way to express which method invocations are expected to happen.
 A good way to think of an interaction is as a regular expression that is matched against all invocations on mock objects.
-Depending on the circumstances, the interaction may match one or more such invocations.
+Depending on the circumstances, the interaction may match zero, one, or multiple invocations.

 .. code-block::